What’s that one place in Amsterdam that’s different than all others? It is NDSM.

 Head to Kunststad to see the Art Installations

 The most obvious thing to do in NDSM Werf is to check out the art installations.
-They are mostly situated in a huge hall with high ceiling, which is called Kunststad (meaning Art City).
+They are mostly situated in a huge hall with a high ceiling, which is called Kunststad (meaning Art City).
+It is also known as NDSM Kinetisch Noord.

 Some art installations change over time and others stay here for a while.
 I saw something unique in 2017 here which was still in the same spot in 2021.
-It is called Barbie peep show and is hilarious.
+It is called the Barbie Peep Show and is hilarious.

 IJ-Hallen Flea Market